Hi, I'm Dan Pasternack... and welcome to my sickness!

 https://interviews.televisionacademy.com/interviews/billy-crystal

-In addition, through the years, I have also spoken on and moderated panels at Montreal's Just For Laughs Festival, the New York TV Festival, Atlanta's Laughing Skull Festival, the New Jersey Webfest and at the grand opening of the National Comedy Center.
-Most recently, I embarked on a multi-city tour in between Thanksgiving and Christmas 2021 with the holiday comedy classic motion picture National Lampoon's Christmas Vacation where I moderated a live Q&A with Chevy Chase in front of crowds of thousands of people.
+After more than a year of sequestration due to the global COVID-19 pandemic, I embarked on a multi-city tour in between Thanksgiving and Christmas 2021 with the holiday comedy classic motion picture National Lampoon's Christmas Vacation where I moderated a live Q&A with Chevy Chase in front of crowds of thousands of people.
 I also helped to kick off the comedy schedule at the 2022 South-By-Southwest Festival in Austin, Texas where I moderated a panel featuring Jim Gaffigan, Dulce Sloan, Ricky Velez and the immortal John Cleese.
+In 2024, I returned to SXSW to moderate a panel about comedy in film and TV for "Reel Funny: Creating Comedy From The Director's Chair" with Lucia Aniello, Robert Smigel, Judd Apatow and Frank Oz.

 I have written about comedy for many publications and platforms such as Emmy Magazine, Vulture, Paste Magazine, Splitsider, the Huffington Post and McSweeney's.
 And in 2021, I appeared as a "comedy historian" in the feature documentary Live at Mister Kelly's, discussing the fascinating history of the comedians who appeared on the fabled stage of the dearly departed Chicago nightclub.